NEMO Nomad Insulated Review

-Comfort is this pad's biggest weakness, as all our testers preferred the foam core mattresses like the Alps Mountaineering Outback for their firmness and lack of bounce.
+Comfort is this pad's biggest weakness, as all our testers preferred the foam core mattresses for their firmness and lack of bounce.
 Regarding packability, it reigns supreme and is one of the lightest pads in our review, even with the integrated foot pump that saves your lungs from having to inflate this 80 x 30 x 6-inch behemoth.

 The Nomad scores on the lower end of the comfort metric, but keep in mind that we work with a relative scale.
-The Alps Mountaineering Outback is the most comfortable pad in the lineup, but the Nomad is by no means uncomfortable, especially compared to your standard lightweight backpacking sleeping pad.
-What we didn't like was the bouncy feeling of the nomad and the noticeable horizontal.
+We slept on some very comfortable pads in our lineup, but the Nomad is by no means uncomfortable, especially compared to a standard lightweight backpacking sleeping pad.
+What we didn't like was the bouncy feeling of the nomad and the noticeable horizontal air channels.
 Again, we're splitting hairs here, and a few of our testers weren't bothered by the baffles at all, but in the pursuit of the best, we must sleep critically!

 Ease of Use

-The built-in "foot" pump inflates this pad to firmness and many, many pumps.
+The built-in "foot" pump inflates this pad to a satisfactory level of firmness with many, many pumps.
 We're hesitant to say foot pump because the pump works much better with your hands.
 It's easier to cover and uncover the air hole as the foam pump expands to draw in air and then compresses, forcing air into the rest of the mattress.
-The pump is bigger than the foam pump included with the Exped MegaMat, but it's tasked with moving a lot more air than the MegaMat pump, and the two pads inflate with about the same amount of effort.
+The pump is big, but it's tasked with moving a lot of air to get the pad inflated.
 If you pump up the mattress once a week, it's not a big deal.
 If you're moving every day, pumping gets a little old.
-But we feel it's far superior to trying to blow up this 6-inch thick mattress.
-We also think it's way cooler than the loud, battery-powered pump used by the Soundasleep Camping Series.
+But we feel it's far superior to trying to blow up this 6-inch thick mattress by mouth.
+We also think it's way cooler than a loud, battery-powered pump.

-The motorized pump is also heavy and requires a charger, all essential parts that can be lost in the shuffle of travel and adventure.
-The Nomad features a bonus twist valve so you can easily adjust the firmness to your liking, and two big deflation valve when it's time to blast the air out, fold the pad in half, roll it up and hit the road.
+The Nomad features a bonus twist valve so you can easily adjust the firmness to your liking, and two big deflation valves when it's time to blast the air out, fold the pad in half, roll it up and hit the road.
 The whole deflation and packing process takes an easy 60 seconds.

-Nemo doesn't give this mattress an R-value, but the insulated version is lined with PrimaLoft.
-Compared to foam core mattresses like the Exped MegaMat, the Nomad feels noticeably less warm.
+Nemo doesn't give the Nomad an R-value, but the insulated version is lined with PrimaLoft.
+Compared to foam core mattresses, this one feels noticeably less warm.
 There are 14,400 cubic inches of freely flowing air in this puppy, and that makes for a poor insulator.
 Nemo recommends this pad for temps down to 25 degrees.
 We'd go with a pad with an R-value of 3 or higher for temps that low.
 For fair weather summertime camping or indoor use, the temperature rating or R-value isn't a problem.
 Remember, a pad that insulates you from the cold ground will not affect your body temperature when it's hot out unless maybe you're sleeping on hot pavement, in which case you should look around for a better place to camp.

-The insulated version of this pad that we tested costs $229.95.
-If you only go camping five days this year, that's around $46 a night, and we've found better rates at Vegas hotels.
-However, do keep in mind that all the top camping mattress competitors come in at around the $200 mark.
+The insulated version of this pad that we tested is on the high end.
+If you only go camping a few days a year, it is not a great value.
+However, do keep in mind that all the top camping mattress competitors come in at close to the same price.
 So to get the most out of your mat, go camping more!
-This pad comes with a patch kit, which we didn't get to use thanks to the durable 75 denier puncture resistant fabric.
+This pad comes with a patch kit, which we didn't get to use thanks to the durable 75 denier puncture-resistant fabric.

 The light and packable Nomad surely lives up to its name.
 It's one of the most versatile mattresses we've tested.
-While air core mats like this one aren't our favorite regarding comfort, we like this Mat much better than the bouncy, PVC constructed Soundasleep Camping Series.
+While air-core mats like this one aren't our favorite regarding comfort, it is a good balance of packability and comfort for camping in warmer temperatures.